ABS Vs. Polyethylene Plastic – Exploring the Pros and Cons

 Common Applications of Polyethylene Plastic

-Polyethylene plastic finds common applications in various industries, they are:
+Polyethylene plastic finds typical applications in various industries as following:

 • UV resistance is poor without protection.